capensis/canopsis/doc/sakura/developer-guide/backend/webserver.rst

      * exists ;
      * are not referencing an external account ;
      * are valid.
- 3. if the submitted credentials are not valid, or the account is external, redirect to ``/auth/external``
+ 3. if the submitted credentials are not existent, or the account is external, redirect to ``/auth/external``

 The route ``/auth/external`` is never executed.
 The authentication back-ends act before the route is called, and will try to log in the user using an alternative